SkylineCommunications/dataminer-docs/develop/TOOLS/NuGet/Asembly_Binding.md

 Make sure you keep the versions of libraries in sync as much as possible.

-To help with debugging, it can be useful to know more about how DLLs are loaded in DataMiner.
+To help with debugging, it can be useful to know more about how assemblies are loaded in .NET Framework and DataMiner.
 There are two parts to loading assemblies: [Compilation-time assembly binding](xref:Compilation_Time_Assembly_Binding) and [Run-time assembly binding](xref:Run_Time_Assembly_Binding).

 Remember that even though compilation succeeds issues could still occur at run-time.